 Integration to Industry 4.0

 Having grown and adapted over the years, it is time the pulp and paper industry embraces industry 4.0.
-Industry 4.0 refers to the automation of processes in the manufacturing industry and enabling machine to machine communication and self-monitoring.
-Automation will transform the entire industry.
-From sourcing raw materials to the stage of delivering the end product to the customers.
+Industry 4.0 also encompasses the need for automation of processes in the paper industry and the enabling of AI/ML communication and self-monitoring.
+It has the potential to transform the entire industry, right from the sourcing of raw materials, to the stage of delivering the end product to the customers.

 Real-time monitoring and communication between machines will reduce the need for human intervention.
 Labour hours can be directed towards tasks that are of higher importance and repetitive tasks can be automated.
-It aids to improve the overall effectiveness of the industry.
-Data-driven decision making and automated actions ensure accuracy in decision and timely action to improve system performance and end-product quality.
+It aids in improving the overall effectiveness of the industry.
+Data-driven decision-making and actions carried out with the implementation of AI ensure accuracy in decisions and timely action to improve system performance and end-product quality.

 How can Automation Support Paper Industry?

-Automation can perform several tasks, from controlling critical process parameters and end product quality to carrying on manual tasks of handling cranes, labelling and stacking products.
-It can also monitor the system health and predict the breaks required to revive it.
-It not only improves efficiency but also helps to make the system sustainable.
-Energy and water consumption is optimized while carbon footprint reduces.
-Automation has also facilitated the industry to move towards more renewable sources and recycle resources like water.
+Automation can perform several tasks, from controlling critical process parameters and end product quality to carrying on manual tasks of handling cranes, labelling, and stacking products.
+It can also monitor the system’s health and predict the breaks required to revive it.
+It not only improves efficiency, but also helps to make the system sustainable.
+Energy and water consumption are optimized while carbon footprint reduces.
+It has also facilitated the industry to move towards more renewable sources and recycle resources like water.

-Haber through its AI-driven device, eLIXA, has aided the pulp and paper industry to take the next step.
-Real-time sampling, statistical model-driven decision making and automated dosing have helped paper mills to drive efficiency and sustainability.
+Haber, through its AI-driven device, eLIXA, has aided the pulp and paper industry to take the next step.
+Real-time sampling, statistical model-driven decision making, and AI-integrated chemical dosing have helped paper mills to drive efficiency and sustainability.

-Thus, we can say that the paper industry can derive immense benefits by embracing automation.
-Proactive players will be able to use automation as a differentiating factor and be the change drivers.
-The advantage provided by automation will enable them to be globally competitive.
+We can thus derive that the paper industry will reap immense benefits by embracing automation.
+Proactive players will be able to use AI/ML as a differentiating factor and be the change drivers, the advantage of which will enable them to be globally competitive.